13 Steps to Buying Your First Home

 - Must verify income and submit personal financial documents.

-- Hard pull on a credit report is required, and a deeper dive into financial standing.
+- A hard pull on a credit report is required, and a deeper dive into financial standing.

 7. Start the Search for Your Home